gpuweb/gpuweb/design/ShaderLanguageFAQ.md

 pronunciation of “WGSL”.

 You can say it letter-by-letter, like “W G S L”.

-You can say it as a single word, like “wiggzle”, “wiggles”, or “wigsel”.

 ## What does a WGSL shader look like?